mpourossell/Centralised-Multi-RPi-Recording-System/README.md

 Our system enables continuous, non-intrusive monitoring of organisms and environments in the field in unprecedented detail.
 Its low-cost, open-source design, and high adaptability make it a versatile solution to a wide range of ecological problems, from long-term forest canopy dynamics to detailed animal behaviour monitoring.
 Detailed guidelines are provided for building, adjusting, and programming the system, and data processing, facilitating its use by non-experts.

-This GitHub page accompanies the research paper Pou-Rossell et al. (2025) "**A centralized multi-unit recording system for automated, off-grid animal observation and environmental monitoring**", currently accepted and publication will soon be available.
+This GitHub page accompanies the research paper Pou-Rossell et al. (2025) "A centralized multi-unit recording system for automated, off-grid animal observation and environmental monitoring", in _Methods in Ecology and Evolution_.

 ## Project structure